degathem/MOOCTextEditor/README.md

 - if list has one element, return.
 Divide list in half.
 Sort first half.
 Sort Second half.
 Merge sorted lists.
 -
 Explain the use of recursion in merge sort
-- The method calls itself wow
+- The method calls itself... wow
 Use asymptotic analysis to compare merge sort with selection sort and with insertion sort State the best, worst, and average case performance for insertion sort, selection sort, merge sort, and quick sort Evaluate situations in which different sorting algorithms are appropriate